Phuire-Research/-Project-Dove-Nest/README.md

 # -Project-Dove-Nest
 Important to Note we Forget how Many Domestics Live in the Wild: https://animals.net/dove/

 ## ~ Objective Target: Understand ~Animal and in this Case Birds as a Language via Conceptualization, not just Song.
-Allowing us to have Natural Sensors in the Enviroment at Zero Marginal Cost.
+Allowing us to have Natural Sensors in the Enviroment at a Responsible Zero Marginal Cost*.
 Conjecture: If we were to Establish a Basis of undertaking a Symbiotic Approach and Understanding with Avian and by Extension Animals in General.
 They are Spacial and Present Agents we Can Nurture, Understand, and Teach.
 Think to Corvids (Crows, Ravens, Magpies, Etc...) and how they Could help Clean, find a Mutual Basis of Communication, and Transform the Enviroment to Suite all of Us.
 As by Definition a Grey Goo would Devour Such and not see them as a Symbiotic.
 As you could Argue the Same Applie to Humans As well.
 As Even Crows Have been Known to Drop BottleCaps in Exchange for Food.
 This is just the Starting Inference~

 ### Rough Road Map